Bumbolt/devlabs/CONTRIBUTING.md

 ## Getting access

+### Collaborator access

 To get access visit the [DevLabs slack channel](r-devlabs.slack.com) in the #devlabs-application channel.
 You can ping Reinout Claeys there to get access.

 Access is restricted to owners of a @realdolmen.com e-mail address.

+### Pull requests

+Pull requests will be reviewed and accepted.
+This is way of working is handy to get an extra check if you feel unsure about changing the master (develop) branch.

+_All commits will be reviewed via pull request to the release branch_